Taxi drivers who are charging up to double the normal fare for wheelchair users have been warned they face prosecution.

 He said this would mean taxi drivers losing money.
 He added: “A large firm like ours will subsidise the money or stand the loss, but a one-man band won't be able to take the job."

 Mr Hastings pointed out that some disabled people received extra benefits through the mobility allowance specifically to pay for the higher costs of getting around, including taxis.

-Carol Stos, Bradford Council’s fleet and licensing manager, said the council could regulate the charges made by hackney carriages (public hire vehicles) but private hire companies were able to set their own charges.
+Carol Stos, Bradford Council’s fleet and licensing manager, said the council could regulate the charges made by hackney carriages (public hire vehicles) but private hire companies were able to set

 She said: "Regardless of this, all operators must comply with equality legislation.

 “We have recently held a meeting with representatives of the private hire and hackney carriage operators to discuss equality and disabled passengers.